 Meetings should be a way where we sync efficiently and in a fun engaging way with our colleagues, where actions are decided, and where we feel energized afterward.

 - Decisions Making

 - Group Dynamics

 In a remote environment, we have a lot of tools that we can use to avoid setting up meetings for the sake of meetings and only get meetings that deliver value to us.

-Fruitless meetings can be a waste of time and a huge factor of demotivation, fatigue and desengagement.
+Fruitless meetings can be a waste of time and a huge factor in demotivation, fatigue, and disengagement.

 Let’s rethink our default approach to meetings in the new normal.

-Keep the essentials, the creatives ones, the ones that make our businesses run on new ideas.
+Keep the essentials, the creative ones, the ones that make our businesses run on new ideas.